ember-learn/ember-blog/content/ember-released-5-3.md

 #### Features

-EmberData 5.3 introduced 3 features.
+EmberData 5.3 introduced several new features.

 This release primarily focused on polish for the `RequestManager` story, introducing builder utils, builders for `REST` `ActiveRecord` and `JSON:API` requests as well as serialization utils for `JSON:API` requests.